* Images shown are of mature plants

 Don’t rush to the store to buy over priced fruit, because Fuzzy kiwi vines are considered to be the easiest kiwi varieties to grow.
 When you purchase both a male and female plant for pollination, you will have large kiwi harvests providing all of the kiwis you’ve ever wanted, plus more.

-The Hayward Kiwi’s fragrant white flowers will delight you in the early summer around May, before growing into delicious kiwis that will ready to be harvested in the fall around mid October.
+The Hayward Kiwi’s fragrant white flowers will delight you in the early summer around May, before growing into delicious kiwis that will be ready to be harvested in the early fall around August.

 If planted in the ground Hayward Kiwi vines can spread along fences and fill in the gaps with lush foliage, creating a living privacy screen.
 However, kiwi vines also grow extremely well in containers and are easy to keep small and maintain, indoors and out.